-As I mentioned here, whether it’s a sleepless night, illness, surgery, stress at work, meltdowns at the store with a toddler, financial pressure, or just a go-go-go season of life, we all go through times that require a lot of us.
+Life can be full of chronic little stressors that add up, and some unexpected big ones, too.
+Whether it’s a sleepless night, illness, surgery, stress at work, meltdowns at the store with a toddler, financial pressure, or just a challenging season of life, we all go through times that require a lot of us.

 What is rhodiola?

 Rhodiola rosea thrives in high altitude, low oxygen conditions with extreme cold (think Arctic circle) and intense UV light exposure.
 Many people believe that the compounds it creates to protect itself in such harsh conditions are what make it so potent as an adaptogen.

 Also known as arctic root, golden root, rose root, rosenroot, and king’s crown, it’s a flowering, bushy succulent with roots that have a “distinct, fragrant, roselike odor.”
 (1) It’s not actually a member of the rose (Rosaceae) family, though – it belongs to the stonecrop (Crassulacae) family.

 Though it grows in many parts of Europe, Asia and North America – Scandinavia, China and Alaska to name a few – it’s potency seems to vary by location.
 According to Donald Yance, author of Adaptogens In Medical Herbalism, an analysis showed that “Rhodiola rosea of Russian origin is two times more potent than Chinese Rhodiola rosea.”

 That may be why Chinese emperors, “who were always looking for the secret to long life and immortality, sent expeditions into Siberia to collect and bring back the plant.”
 (1)